 (4) - A daughter cell is produced after the cytoplasm divides.
 Each daughter cell has one copy of the circular DNA but may have a variable number of copies of the plasmid(s).

-Sign up now and upgrade your account to read the post and get access to the full library of learning topics for paying subscribers only.
+This post is for Premium Plan subscribers.
+Sign up now and upgrade your account to read this post and get access to our entire library of learning notes and revision quizzes for as little as £4.90 a month! 😲